raspberrypilearning/lego-data-dash/en/step_8.md

 motor_no2 = Motor('A')
 no2_min_value = 0 # the lowest NO2 reading you think you will get (This should hopefully be around 0)
-no2_max_value = 0.3 #the highest NO2 reading you think you will get (This shouldn't be more than 0.3) no2_min_angle = -175
+no2_max_value = 0.3 #the highest NO2 reading you think you will get
+no2_min_angle = -175
 no2_max_angle = 175